Matrix Factorisations Arising From Well-Generated Complex Reflection Groups: The Duality Group Pairing

 The lower pairing is perfect by proposition \ref{perfect}.
 Suppose $\phi\in {\rm Hom}_W(V,H)$ and $\psi\in {\rm Hom}_W(V^*,H)$ pair nontrivially in this way.
 Say $\phi\otimes \psi$ goes to $f\in S^W$ and $f(v)\neq 0$.
 Since $f_1(v)=...=f_{n-1}(v)=0$ this $f$ involves a monomial $f_n^k$.
 For degrees reasons, using the fact that $d_i+d^*_j<d_i+d_i^*+d_j+d^*_j=2d$ for any $i,j$, we must have $k=1$.
 In other words $f$ projects nontrivially into ${\rm Hom}_W(V,H)_d$, which is enough to establish the theorem. \end{proof}

-In the proof we only really used that $d_1^*<d$, as we can use the result of \cite{MR1990017} mentioned in \ref{regularcriterion} to get regularity of $d$ from this.
-So $W$ is a duality group if $d_1^*<d$.
-This inequality is clear for real reflection groups since $d^*_1=d-2$.
-One can also establish directly that $d$ is a regular number in the real case using the theory of Coxeter elements.
+In the proof we only really used that $d_1^*<d$, as we can use the result of \cite{MR1990017} mentioned in \ref{regularcriterion} to get regularity of $d$ from this (but regularity of $d$ alone is not sufficient for the proof).
+So in fact $W$ is a duality group precisely when $d_1^*<d$.
+This inequality is clear for real reflection groups since $d^*_1=d-2$ (one can also establish directly that $d$ is a regular number in the real case using the theory of Coxeter elements).

 Once we have one regular vector in $Z(I_d)$, any nonzero vector in here will be regular.
 The pairing defined in terms of ${\rm ev}_v$ depends only on the orbit of $v$, and choosing an orbit corresponds to choosing a generator of ${\rm Hom}_W(V,H)_d$.
 Put geometrically, $\{f_1=...=f_{n-1}=0\}$ is the preimage in $V$ of the $f_n$-axis in $V\!/\!\!/W$; by regularity it consists of $|G|/d$ lines through the origin.
 The coordinate ring of this set is $S/I_d$ (the reducedness of $S/I_d$ is equivalent to the regularity of $d$, since $\spec (S/I_d)$ always has degree $|G|/d$ in $V$).